irasin/Pytorch_MST/README.md

 # Pytorch_MST
-Unofficial Pytorch(1.0+) implementation of ICCV 2019 paper ["Multimodal Style Transfer via Graph Cuts"](https://arxiv.org/abs/1904.04443)
+Unofficial Pytorch(1.0+) implementation of ICCV 2019 paper ["Multimodal Style Transfer via Graph Cuts"](https://arxiv.org/abs/1904.04443).

+Original tensorflow implementations from the authon will be found [here](https://github.com/yulunzhang/MST).

 This repository provides a pre-trained model for you to generate your own image given content image and style image.
+Also, you can download the training dataset or prepare your own dataset to train the model from scratch.

 If you have any question, please feel free to contact me.
 (Language in English/Japanese/Chinese will be ok!)

 ## Requirements

-- Python 3.7
+- Python 3.7+
 - PyTorch 1.0+
 - TorchVision
 - Pillow